When Will My Order be Ready?

-- Create your record as usual, choosing cover photos, decals, and 6 or 10 songs (with a max of 15 and 20 minutes of audio respectively), for the song names fill them in with “N/A”.
+- Create your record as usual, choosing cover photos, decals, and 6 or 10 songs (with a max of 15 and 20 minutes of audio per side respectively), for the song names fill them in with “N/A”.

 - Add to cart and checkout.

 - Immediately after checking out send an email containing the audio files to email@example.com, with the subject line “Personal Audio,” we’ll match your email to your order number and email you to confirm everything checks out.